 Chip Authentication (CA), was created to have stronger encryption than in the case of BAC (to eliminate the low entropy of the BAC key).
 CA is performed by communicating private and public keys, using the secure Diffie-Hellman key pair logic.

-So Many Options: Which Is the Best?
+So Many Options – Which One Is the Best?

-It is easy to get lost amongst so many types of authentication – and you may ask: are all methods used in the same ID, or maybe just some of them?
+It is easy to get lost among so many types of authentication – and you may ask: are all methods used in the same ID, or maybe just some of them?
 It depends on the type of ID and the regulations of the issuer country.
-For example, in the European Union, machine-readable travel documents must include PACE (BAC), Passive Authentication, and Therminal Authentication, according to the guidelines of BSI.
+For example, in the European Union, machine-readable travel documents must include PACE (BAC), Passive Authentication, and Terminal Authentication, according to the guidelines of BSI.

 How To Select The Right RFID Reader Terminal